Tom Wiscombe: Career

-In 2006, Wiscombe established Tom Wiscombe Architecture (TWA) in Los Angeles and has since developed an international reputation through winning competition entries, lectures, exhibitions, and writings.
-In 2014, Wiscombe won second prize in the international competition for the Kinmen Passenger Service Center, Taiwan.
-That same year, planning and design began on the Main Museum of Los Angeles Art with Tom Gilmore, the developer known for leading the revitalization of downtown Los Angeles.
+In 2006, Wiscombe established the architectural firm Tom Wiscombe Architecture (TWA) in Los Angeles.
+In 2014, he won second prize in the international competition for the Kinmen Passenger Service Center in Taiwan.

+That same year, planning and design began on the Main Museum of Los Angeles Art with Tom Gilmore.

-Partnering with Orange Barrel Media and MOCA, Wiscombe went on to win the West Hollywood Sunset Spectacular billboard in 2016.
-This project operates as both a contemporary 'bell tower' and public space, and combines site-specific art and interactive content with commercial advertising.
+Partnering with Orange Barrel Media and MOCA, Wiscombe won the West Hollywood Sunset Spectacular billboard competition in 2016.
+The project functions as both a contemporary bell tower and a public space and combines site specific art with interactive and commercial content.

-In 2018, Wiscombe, together with EYRC Architects, designed the gigaproject known as Blockchains City for Blockchains, LLC on their 67,000 acres (270 km²) property in Sparks, Nevada.
+In 2018, Wiscombe, together with EYRC Architects, designed the megaproject known as Blockchains City for Blockchains, LLC on a 67,000 acre property in Sparks, Nevada.